Skip to main content

 Start here if…

-• You want to discount cash flows (NPV / PV).
+• You want to discount cash flows, for example with NPV or PV.

-• You want an investment return metric.
-(IRR)
+• You want an investment return metric, for example IRR.

-• You want annuity-style calculations (payments, periods, rate).
+• You want annuity-style calculations such as payments, periods, or rate.

 • You need depreciation logic per period.